szczyglis-dev/py-gpt/docs/source/plugins.rst

 The plugin activates the iterative Autonomous loop inside supported standard chat modes.
 Instead of simulating a conversation with itself, the model keeps working on the original user request across successive passes.
 It can perform another action, inspect tool results, verify earlier work, refine the result, and continue until the configured run-control rules stop it.

-The plugin uses the normal PyGPT tool flow, so it can cooperate with other enabled plugins such as Web search, Files I/O, Code interpreter, image generation, and other integrations.
+The plugin uses the normal PyGPT tool flow, so it can cooperate with other enabled plugins such as Web search, Files I/O, Python interpreter, image generation, and other integrations.
 Provider-native function/tool calls are used according to the normal global/model configuration rather than a separate Autonomous setting.

 **Options**